Engineering Rank/Select Data Structures for Large-Alphabet Strings: Experimental Results on Information-Retrieval Applications

 \item a positional inverted index, using the approach by Arroyuelo et al.~\cite{AGMOSVis20}; and

-\item snippet extraction. \end{itemize} These cover most functionalities of a search engine on document collections, making it an attractive approach because of its efficient space usage.
+\item snippet extraction. \end{itemize} These cover most functionalities of a search engine on document collections \cite{CB15}, making it an attractive approach because of its efficient space usage.
+An interesting application is that of allowing users of an IR system to carry out local searches.
+The idea is that the user can download the document collection (or a subset of it) using our compressed representation, thus supporting all the above functionalities using no additional space.

 Figure \ref{fig:intersection} shows experimental results for intersecting inverted lists.
 We implemented the variant of intersection algorithm tested by Barbay et al.~\cite{BCGNNalgo14}.
-As it can be seen, \textsf{ASAP} yields important improvements in this application: using only 2\% extra space, \textsf{ASAP wm-wm (S)} is able to reduce the intersection time of \textsf{AP} by 60.67\%.
+As it can be seen, \texttt{ASAP} yields important improvements in this application: using only 2\% extra space, \texttt{ASAP wm-wm (S)} is able to improve the intersection time of \texttt{AP}, being 2.54 times faster on average.

+The intersection times we observe ($\sim 14$ milliseconds for the most-competitive approach) are competitive with those of boolean AND queries using different variants of compressed inverted indexes \cite{YDSwww09,PVtois17,AOGSipm18,AGMOSVis20}.